quat1024/quat1024.github.io/in/posts/enum_reflection.md

 Our goal is to manufacture new instances of TestEnum other than the three provided instances.
 It'd be nice if methods like `TestEnum.values()` and `TestEnum.valueOf()` worked on our newly minted objects as well.

-We'll start with Java 8 and then look at hwo things have changed in Java 21.
+We'll start with Java 8 and then look at how things have changed in Java 21.

 ## Anatomy of an enum